drrlvn/arch-installation-guide/README.md

    1. Choose GPT partitioning (if you don't get the option to choose ,please run `cfdisk -z`)
    1. Create a 512MiB partition.
 Set its type to `EFI System`
    1. Create a swap partition.
 4GiB will probably do.
 Set its type to `Linux Swap`
-   1. Create a partition for the rest of the drive.
+   1. Create a partition for the rest of the drive. (that should create /dev/sda3)
    1. `mkswap /dev/sda2`
    1. `swapon /dev/sda2`
    1. `mkfs.vfat -F32 /dev/sda1`